FastComments/fastcomments-blog/src/content/(1-23-2020) Migrating from Disqus FastComments.md

 ### Export Your Existing Comments

 One thing Disqus gets right is how they handle exporting data.
 You'll notice after following the steps in their guide <a href="https://help.disqus.com/en/articles/1717199-importing-exporting" target="_blank">here</a> that the resulting file you get via email has a mysterious "gz" file extension.
-If you're a bit of a geek you might know this stands for "gzip" and is a popular and efficient way to compress files.
+If you're a bit extra technically savvy you might know this stands for "gzip" and is a popular and efficient way to compress files.

 ### Don't open the "gz" file